postmanlabs/labs-docs/src/pages/docs/api-security/api-schema.md

 ---

 With API Schemas, you will be able to catch security blindspots and misses at the API definition stage of API development.
-In Postman, you can [validate your API schemas](/docs/designing-and-developing-your-api/validating-elements-against-schema/) for syntax, Postman will highlight these security misses and help you understand its implications and possible ways to patch these misses.
+In Postman, you can [validate your API schemas](/docs/designing-and-developing-your-api/validating-elements-against-schema/) for syntax, Postman will highlight these security misses and help you understand its implications and possible ways to patch these misses..

 We highly recommend you to follow "Security Rulesets" at the API definition stage.
 These set of rules can be used to govern the security posture of any API definition in the OpenAPI 3.0 format that is stored in Postman.